castedo/cnest/README.md

 * will run in the background after `podman start`
 * has either `/bin/bash` or `/usr/bin/cnest-entry` available to execute

-A container does not have to created with [create-nest](bin/create-nest).
+A container does not have to be created with [create-nest](bin/create-nest).

 create-nest